 The Top 10

 #1 - Dobos torte: Created by local confectioner József C. Dobos in 1884, this is the quintessential Hungarian sponge cake sporting layers of chocolate butter cream.
 After pathetic attempts by competitors to replicate his concoction, Dobos decided to make the recipe public and, still today, you'll find Dobos torte in most Budapest pastry shops.
 The cake's signature feature is the shiny, brittle caramel topping.

 #3 - Somlói galuska: Despite being a relatively recent invention, dating back to the 1950s, the somlói galuska is a deeply beloved dessert across Hungary.
-It consists of a rum-soaked sponge cake packing vanilla custard and chocolate cream and drizzled with walnuts, raisins, and whipped cream.
+It consists of a rum-soaked sponge cake packing vanilla custard, chocolate cream, and whipped cream, and a sprinkling of walnuts and raisins.
 Apart from pastry shops, many restaurants also serve it.

 #4 - Gerbeaud slice: This bite-sized cake, which was created by the iconic Café Gerbeaud, is a staple of all Hungarian pastry shops.
 Under a chocolate glaze lie layers of a sweet filling made from ground walnuts and apricot jam.

 #5 - Strudel (rétes): Strudels evolved from the phyllo pastries Hungarians adopted from the Ottoman Turks that ruled the country in the 16-17th centuries.
 Later, strudels spread across the whole Austro Hungarian Empire.
 The sheer variety of fillings, both sweet and savory, makes strudels in Hungary unique.
 You've had enough apple strudels in Vienna?
 No problem, try one with cottage cheese, poppy seeds, or cabbage in Budapest.